yanden-tech/transparency-truth-ecommerce-/README.md

-# Transparency & Truth in Advertising in the E-Commerce Industry
+# Transparency & Truth in the E-Commerce Industry

-## Overview
+## Project Overview

 This project analyzes the ethical implications of misleading advertising practices in e-commerce, including false product claims, manipulative marketing tactics, and undisclosed sponsored promotions.
 The study explores how deceptive marketing undermines consumer trust, distorts purchasing decisions, and creates unfair competitive advantages.